 Call Zimmerman Plumbing, Heating and Air Conditioning for Gas Heating System Installation and Service in Pennsylvania

 If you are interested in putting in a new natural gas heating system, or if you’re thinking about replacing your existing system, Zimmerman Plumbing, Heating and Air Conditioning can help.
-We also offer thorough, affordable repair service and maintenance for your home heating system.
+We also offer thorough, affordable repair service and maintenance for your home electric or gas heating system.
 We are a family-owned and operated plumbing, heating and air conditioning company that has been helping satisfied customers throughout Harrisburg, Mechanicsburg and surrounding areas in Pennsylvania for years.
-Our friendly, highly-trained staff is experienced with all types of heating systems and can install, repair or maintain yours at a reasonable cost.
+Our friendly, highly-trained staff is experienced with all types of electric and gas heating systems and can install, repair or maintain yours at a reasonable cost.

 If you’re interested in saving money while thoroughly heating your home this winter, call Zimmerman Plumbing, Heating and Air Conditioning at 717-697-3528 today.